kddprojectgroup1/kdd-project-group_1/README.md

 5. Koushik Koritala

-# Project Title: Mining and Modelling NYC Airbnb Data.
+# Project Title: Mining and Modeling NYC Airbnb Data.

 ### Project Objective:

-The project focuses on analysing the NYC Airbnb to predict the ratings of Airbnb based on their location, price range, guests experience (reviews) and other related features.
+The project focuses on analyzing NYC Airbnb to predict the ratings of Airbnb based on their location, price range, guests experience (reviews) and other related features.

 ### Data and Source Description: